inensus/MPManager/README.md

 ```

 ### Slack
-Slack is the current critical logging service that alerts the admins when something went wrong.
-Like a transaction is been canceled.
+Slack serves as the critical logging service, alerting admins about issues such as canceled transactions.
 ```bash
 LOG_SLACK_WEBHOOK_URL="SLACK-WEBHOOK-URL"
 ```

 ## Installing  Customer Registration App (Android)
-Please read the project documentation to get an idea of why we're using a separate app to register customers via an Android-App.
-Follow the link to get to the Customer Register App Project
+Refer to the project documentation for details on why a separate Android app is used for customer registration.
+Follow the provided link to access the Customer Register App Project.

 ## Setup Sms Communication
 There are currently two supported SMS-Gateways.